Beach Bum Science: Compression of Wet Sand

 Unlike liquids, gases can be squeezed into smaller spaces (if you have a container that will withstand the increased pressure).
 As a result, air bubbles cause problems in a hydraulic system.
 When there is an air bubble in the hydraulic fluid in a cylinder, instead of moving the piston the air bubble is compressed first, and only then does the piston start to move.

-The Experimental Procedure section below will show you how to use the balloon and straw apparatus to find out if wet sand behaves like an incompressible fluid.
+The Procedure section will show you how to use the balloon and straw apparatus to find out if wet sand behaves like an incompressible fluid.
 Find out if your intuition is correct or not!

 Terms and Concepts